 Coronary angiography is a procedure that uses a special dye (contrast material) and x-rays to see how blood flows through the arteries in your heart.

-Coronary angiography is most often done with cardiac catheterization.
+Coronary angiography is often done along with cardiac catheterization.

 The procedure may last 30 to 60 minutes.